Daniel James (footballer)

 James made his professional debut for Swansea City in February 2018, and signed for Manchester United in June 2019.
 He made 74 appearances for the club, before joining Leeds United in August 2021.
+He was loaned to Fulham in the 2022–23 season.

-He made his senior Wales debut in November 2018, having previously represented the nation at various youth levels, and was part of their squad at UEFA Euro 2020.
+James made his senior Wales debut in November 2018, having previously represented the nation at various youth levels, and was part of their squad at UEFA Euro 2020.
 James also helped Wales qualify for the FIFA World Cup in 2022 for the first time since 1958.

 Early life

 James was born in Kingston upon Hull, East Riding of Yorkshire, to Elaine and Kevan James.
 He was raised in the nearby village of South Cave and attended South Hunsley School in Melton.